-Writing Assistance: The University Writing Center, located in Bronson Hall 114, does not offer a correcting service, a grading service, or a "write-it-for-you" service.
+Writing Assistance: The University Writing Center is part of our Student Success Center, found on the first floor of the Noel Memorial Library.
+It does not offer a correcting service, a grading service, or a "write-it-for-you" service.

 It does, however, have peer consultants who critique student writing.
 Students are encouraged, whatever the discipline or course of study, to bring rough drafts of papers to the Center for assistance.

-Math Assistance: Tutorial assistance for students currently enrolled in Mathematics courses is available in the Math Help Lab, Bronson Hall 404.
+Math Assistance: Tutorial assistance for students currently enrolled in Mathematics courses is available in the Math Help Lab, which is part of our Student Success Center found on the first floor of the Noel Memorial Library.
 Students interested should ask their instructor about tutorial assistance.
-This Lab is open weekdays, nights, and limited hours on the weekend in a regular term during hours posted on the door.